Part of Labour market

 Overview

-The Outlooks use factors such as economic and occupational outlook, demographics and education to forecast future demand for occupations and supply of workers in Alberta.
+The outlooks use factors such as economic growth, technologies adoption, demographics and education to forecast future supply and demand of workers in Alberta.
+The outlooks do not consider or reflect policy changes.

 • Alberta government and other levels of government